stevenrskelton/d3-geomap/README.md

 ## Bugs
 - __Internet Explorer is completely broken until it supports templates__
-- using both pointer zoom and projection offsets will misplace popup labels
 - Zooming out will not center if areas outside of map become visible
 - mobile/touch support for pan, zoom is not good